the-au-forml-lab/plgroup/readme.md

 The conference sources are in [`sources.txt`](data/sources.txt), one per line.
 Change these sources, then run `npm run update` to regenerate a dataset of papers.
 This process will take up to a few minutes, depending on the number of new papers.
+Note, the update is additive.
+To remove older entries, first delete `data/papers.json`.

 **How to filter papers by specific keywords?**